ccp5UK/dl-poly/documentation/source/UserManual/DPD/mdpd.rst

 .. note::

-   The expression for :math:`\psi^{ex}` is this generalised for of many-body DPD differes from the original two-parameter form by a factor of :math:`\frac{\pi r_{d}^{4}}{15r_{c}^{6}}` for the term :math:`B`.
+   The expression for :math:`\psi^{ex}` is this generalised for of many-body DPD differs from the original two-parameter form by a factor of :math:`\frac{\pi r_{d}^{4}}{15r_{c}^{6}}` for the term :math:`B`.
 Moving to the generalised form from the two-parameter model would require :math:`B` to be multiplied by the same factor.
    Since DL_POLY_5 only implements the generalised form, care must be taken when using it to apply the two-parameter model, particularly with respect to unit conversions.